Monday, 11 August 2025

 John proclaims: Jesus is Lord.

-Rome promised peace through victory.
+Rome promised peace through military victory.

-John proclaims peace through the cross.
+John proclaims peace through the violence of the cross.

 Rome demanded loyalty even to death.